kletobias/p2022/_projects/cleaning-a-web-scraped-47-column-br-pandas-dataframe-br-part-2.md

 The cleaning steps are illustrated by the example of `total_rent`.
 The steps apply to the `auxiliary_costs` column as well, see the code below.
-We start by looking at its value counts, to get an idea of what regex pattern are needed to transform it into a column, that has dtype `float`.
-The rows, that need most cleaning are ones, with entries like this: `1.050  (zzgl.
+We start by looking at its value counts, to get an idea of what regex pattern are needed to transform it into a column that has dtype `float`.
+The rows that need most cleaning are ones, with entries like this: `1.050  (zzgl.
 Heizkosten)`.
 Things that need attention are:
 - Drop any spaces, be it `\s` or `\t` in any number, anywhere.